shakebugs/shake-react-native/README.md

 `cd ios && pod install && cd ..`

 ## Manual linking
-Skip this step if you do not need to link library manually.
+Skip this step if you already linked library using commands from the Getting Started section.

 ### Android
 This isn't necessary if react-native add-shake command is run,